elisacaffrey/MiFoDB/docs/source/index.rst

 Welcome to MiFoDB
 ===================================

-**MiFoDB** is a workflow for the alignment-based profiling of microbes associated with microbial foods.
+**MiFoDB** is a workflow designed for the alignment-based profiling of microbes associated with microbial foods.
+This workflow includes instructions on how to analyze your own fermented food samples from the raw sequencing data to profiling the results and downstream analysis.
-This workflow includes a tripartite database (MiFoDB_v2), as well as details to expand and build an alignment based database.
+We inlude a tripartite database (MiFoDB), as well as details to expand and/or build your own an alignment based database.

-In addition to high accuracy profiling results, MiFoDB's incorporation into the `InStrain (Olm et al. 2021) <https://instrain.readthedocs.io/en/latest/index.html>`_ framework allows for strain tracking, functional analysis, and gene profiling within the same workflow.
+In addition to high accuracy and low false positive profiling results, MiFoDB's incorporation into the `InStrain (Olm et al. 2021) <https://instrain.readthedocs.io/en/latest/index.html>`_ framework allows for strain tracking, functional analysis, and gene profiling within the same workflow.

 Check out the :doc:`overview` section for further information.